 Description

-An Expression is similar to an expression in a programming language.
-In our case, expressions fall into two categories:
+.
+In the case of VEL, expressions fall into two categories:

 “Genuine” expressions which may return any kind of value.
 These are represented by the type PVSCLExpression.

 Constraints, which may only return Boolean values.
 These are represented by the SingleFeatureExpression, AndFeatureExpression and OrFeatureExpression.
 A constraint may also be of type PVSCLExpression; in this case the return value must be of type Boolean.